ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/014-adjusting-sound-levels.md

 Note that when [Echo Cancellation](#echo-cancellation) is enabled, Ecamm Live will only use audio on channel 1 of multi-channel audio input devices, so stereo audio will not be available.

+### Mapping Audio Channels from Multi-Channel Audio Devices

+If Ecamm Live detects a multi-channel audio device, (an audio device with more than two channels), a channel mapping icon will show up.
+Click this icon to view the channel mapping popover.
+Each channel can be mapped to <samp>Off</samp>, <samp>Mono</samp>, <samp>Left</samp>, or <samp>Right</samp>.

+Note that this feature will not be available if Echo Cancellation is activated.

 #### Stereo for Interview Guests

 Ecamm Live provides the option for [Interview](../008-interview-mode) guests to connect in stereo, however the guest must use Chrome on a desktop computer, and [audio processing must be disabled](../008-interview-mode#turn-off-audio-processing-for-guests).

 ### Echo Cancellation